-Children outgrow a typical convertible or toddler seat when they weigh 40 pounds and are around 4 years of age.
-Although the lap/shoulder belt will provide some protection, these children are still too small for lap/shoulder belts to fit properly, which could increase the risk of serious injury.
+Children outgrow a typical convertible or toddler seat when they weigh 40 lb.
+(18 kg) and are around 4 years of age.
+Although the lap/shoulder belt will provide some protection, these children are still too small for lap/shoulder belts to fit properly, which could increase the risk of serious injury in a crash.

-To improve the fit of both the lap and shoulder belt on children who have outgrown child safety seats, Mazda recommends use of a belt-positioning booster seat.
+To improve the fit of both the lap and shoulder belt on children who have outgrown child safety seats, Mazda Motor Corporation recommends use of a belt-positioning booster.

 Booster seats position a child so that seat belts fit better.
 They lift the child up so that the lap belt rests low across the hips and the knees bend comfortably.
-Booster seats also make the shoulder belt fit better and more comfortably for growing children.
+Booster seats may also make the shoulder belt fit better and more comfortably.
+Try to keep the belt near the middle of the shoulder.